ryan-hays/core/misc/affinity_freshman.md

 # 7. fill the graph skeleton with data inputs   IE: tf.train.start_queue_runners
 # 8. also has saver of variable states          IE: tf.train.saver
 # 9. variable summaries to visualize            IE: tf.summaries.writer
-# 10. an epoch counder that counts every read through all proteins in database as one epoch
+# 10. an epoch counter that counts every read through all proteins in database as one epoch

 av4_utils.py
 # stores various utilities to support functions that are not natively present in TensorFlow